SAMS0N1TE/CartoTUI/README.md

 offered on amd64 or Ubuntu, where apt could not resolve it.

 `--install-server` prints the exact commands and does nothing without `--yes`.
-The `readsb` route runs a third-party script as root and is never automated, the plan pipes it through `less` so you read it first.

 On **Windows** there is no packaged ADS-B server, and the SDR's driver must be replaced with WinUSB via [Zadig](https://zadig.akeo.ie/), an admin GUI step no